-In this artcile, our California personal injury lawyers discuss the following frequently asked questions about food poisoning lawsuits for California customers:
+In this article, our California personal injury lawyers discuss the following frequently asked questions about food poisoning lawsuits:

-- 1. When is a restaurant liable for foodborne illnesses in California?
+- 1. When is a restaurant liable for foodborne illnesses?

 - 2. When is a food service company responsible for food poisoning?

 - 3. Can I sue the grocery store for selling expired food?

 - 4. How do you prove a food service company or restaurant made you sick?